 The law requires the board to act as a group.
 This means individual board members cannot make decisions—but rather the board must decide together, usually during a regular meeting through a majority vote or consensus, whichever method the bylaws specify.

 Typically, the board meets quarterly, but it can meet more often if needed or call “special meetings” to discuss a specific program or event.

 5. How many board members and officers does California law require?

 California law requires a nonprofit to have at least two directors, but more than two directors are often needed to run a viable organization.
 Required “officer” positions are: board chair/president, secretary, and treasurer/chief financial officer.
-Two of these can be combined (e.g., president/secretary or secretary/treasurer, but president and treasurer cannot be combined for conflict of interest purposes).
+Two of these can be combined for the secretary and treasurer, but the president position cannot be combined with another position for conflict of interest purposes.
 Additionally, California law requires nonprofits to have a majority “disinterested” board, meaning that no more than 49 percent of the board can be (1) related, either through family or business ties, or (2) paid by the nonprofit.